shay-te/core-lib/docs/index.md

 <b>Using the [Hydra](https://hydra.cc/docs/intro/){:target="_blank"} library to manage configuration for your script.</b>

 #### Decorator: @hydra.main:
-- This decorator tells Hydra to use the specified YAML configuration file (core_lib_config.yaml) located in the current directory ('.') to configure your application.
+- This decorator tells `Hydra` to use the specified `YAML` configuration file (`core_lib_config.yaml`) located in the current directory ('.') to configure your application.
 It's a convenient way to manage configurations for your script.
-- def main(cfg): This is the main function of your script, which takes a cfg argument.
+- **`def main(cfg)`**: This is the main function of your script, which takes a `cfg` argument.
 This argument will hold the configuration provided by Hydra.
 #### Inside the main function:
-  - <b>your_core_lib = YourCoreLib(cfg):</b> This line initializes an instance of the YourCoreLib class (defined earlier) using the configuration cfg provided by Hydra.
+  - **`your_core_lib = YourCoreLib(cfg)`**: This line initializes an instance of the YourCoreLib class (defined earlier) using the configuration cfg provided by Hydra.
 This means that your application will use the configuration parameters specified in core_lib_config.yaml to set up the YourCoreLib instance.
-  - <b>...:</b> This ellipsis (...) represents the rest of your main function, where you would perform other actions or operations specific to your application.
+  - **`...`**: This ellipsis (...) represents the rest of your main function, where you would perform other actions or operations specific to your application.
-  - <b>`if __name__ == '__main__':`:</b> This conditional statement checks if the script is being executed directly (as opposed to being imported as a module).
+  - **`if __name__ == '__main__'`**: This conditional statement checks if the script is being executed directly (as opposed to being imported as a module).
 It ensures that the main function is only called when the script is run directly.
   - <b>main():</b> This line calls the main function when the script is executed directly, starting the execution of your application.

 ### Unit-Test